webgptorg/the-book-docs/content/docs/example/table-of-contents/_index.md

 invaluable tools in fields like education, customer support, content creation, and programming.
 In the domain of code generation, for instance, the inherent rigidity and well-defined syntax of most programming languages act as a framework that guides the creativity of large language models.
-This structure enables them to assist programmers in crafting functional code efficiently, even though the models lack a true understanding of its semantics.
+This structure enables them to assist programmers in crafting functional code efficiently, even though the models may lack a true understanding of its semantics[^1][^2].

 On the negative side, this very lack of semantic understanding can lead to issues.
 While LLMs are capable of producing plausible and often correct outputs, they may generate errors or subtly flawed solutions that are syntactically correct